Eva Perez

 Lead Teaching Artist, Visual Arts

-Eva is a practicing visual artist and teaching artist who received her Bachelor of Fine Arts from the National School of Painting, Sculpture and Graphics “La Esmeralda” in Mexico.
-For over 20 years, Eva has taught visual arts to both children and adults in many different arts organizations in the US and Mexico, including USC Fisher Museum of Art's “Art in the Village” series, LACMA’s “Evening for Educators” series, Self-Help Graphics and Anahuac University in Mexico City.
-Her most recent exhibitions include: Goddess, Noun (Phantom Gallery, Hawthorn, CA 2016) Boots on the Ground (Mid-City Art House, Culver City, CA 2016) Connecting Cultures: The ASU Hispanic Research Center Art Collection (Phoenix Airport Museum, Phoenix, AZ 2007), Chicano Art of Our Millenium (Mesa Southwest Museum, Phoenix, AZ 2004), Day of the Death Exhibit (Mexican Museum, San Fransisco, CA 2001), Luminea Natura (I-Five Gallery, Los Angeles, CA, 2000), and Cultural Exchange (Cultural Center, Beijing, China, 1999).
-Her work has been collected and exhibited throughout Mexico and the United States.
+Eva is a practicing visual and teaching artist with an M.A.Ed. from The Art of Education University and a Bachelor of Fine Arts from the National School of Painting, Sculpture and Printmaking “La Esmeralda” from the Fine Arts Institute of Mexico.
+She is the lead Visual Arts teaching artist at Inner-City Arts, where she has worked for over 27 years.
+In addition, she has taught visual arts to both children and adults in many different arts organizations in the US and Mexico such as USC Fisher Museum of Art's “Art in the Village” series, LACMA’s “Evening for Educators” series, Self-Help Graphics and Anahuac University in Mexico City.
+Her most recent exhibitions include Immigrants (Latino Art Museum, Pomona, CA 2018) Fertile Infertility (The Neutra Institute Museum, Los Angeles, CA 2017) Goddess, Noun (Phantom Gallery, Hawthorn, CA 2016) Boots on the Ground (Mid-City Art House, Culver City, CA 2016) Connecting Cultures: The ASU Hispanic Research Center Art Collection (Phoenix Airport Museum, Phoenix, AZ 2007) Chicano Art of Our Millenium (Mesa Southwest Museum, Phoenix, AZ 2004), amongst others.